pact-foundation/pact-jvm/provider/gradle/README.md

 to a pact broker.
 To use it, you need to add a publish configuration to the pact configuration that defines the directory where the pact files are and the URL to the pact broker.

+If you have configured your broker details in a broker configuration block, the task will use that.
+Otherwise, configure the broker details on the publish block.

 For example:

 ```groovy